Lewis & Clark Graduate School of Education & Counseling

 Prerequisites: None.

-Restrictions: Admission to the Professional Mental Health Counseling-Addictions program or consent of program director.
+Restrictions: Admission to Professional Mental Health Counseling - Specialization in Addictions or consent of program director.

 Credits: 2 semester hours.